1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/change-and-validate-instead-of-around.md

 # Use pragma &ChangeAndControl instead of &Around

-Starting with the platform 8.3.16, you can use pragma &ChangeAndControl instead of annotation &Around in cases where there is no ProceedWithCall call inside the method
+Starting with the platform 8.3.16, you can use pragma &ChangeAndControl instead of pragma &Around in cases where there is no ProceedWithCall call inside the method

 ## Noncompliant Code Example